Butcher Babies

-Butcher Babies is an American groove metal band from Los Angeles, consisting of frontwomen Heidi Shepherd and Carla Harvey, guitarist Henry Flury (Amen), bassist Ricky Bonazza, and drummer Chase Brickenden.
+Butcher Babies is an American heavy metal band from Los Angeles, consisting of frontwoman Heidi Shepherd, guitarist Henry Flury (Amen), bassist Ricky Bonazza, and drummer Dave Nickles.
 Their debut album, Goliath, was released on July 9, 2013, via Century Media Records.
 It sold 3,300 copies in the US during its first week of release and charted at No. 3 on the Billboard Heatseeker chart and No. 112 on the Billboard 200.

 History

 First release and rise (2011–2012)

-The Butcher Babies were formed by vocalists Heidi Shepherd and Carla Harvey in 2010.
+The Butcher Babies were formed in 2010 by vocalists Heidi Shepherd and Carla Harvey.
 The band self-released their first EP in 2011.
-In July 2011, they released a comic book at the Comic-Con in San Diego on July 23 and 24.
+In July 2011, they released a comic book at San Diego Comic-Con on July 23 and 24.
 The comic book was written by Harvey and illustrated by Anthony Winn.
 Rock journalist Keith Valcourt stated in his review of one of the band's shows: "The Butcher Babies deliver a loud crashing blend of heavy metal, punk and thrash that recalls Pantera, adding their stage show embodies the horror antics of Alice Cooper and Rob Zombie.
 Carla and Heidi don't merely sing: they assault the crowd with a blinding flash of aggression and abuse.
 And the crowd loves them for it."
 They gained a lot of attention from their YouTube video of them performing "Fucking Hostile" by Pantera.

 On January 6, 2012, the Butcher Babies premiered a new song, "Mr. Slowdeath".
 On May 24, they released their first music video for "Mr. Slowdeath", which was produced by Mudrock (Avenged Sevenfold, Godsmack), which is from the band's self-released EP.